 A relationship that doesn’t have disagreements is not a real relationship.
-This is a statement a girlfriend said to me back in high school, and I couldn’t agree more.
 Every couple argues, and for married couples airing out your issues can be therapeutic.
 You just need to make sure your conversation is a disagreement, not a fight.

 Now you live with them.
 How do you split up your time?
 Make this conversation a priority.
 As important as it is to have regular date nights and sexy-time together, it’s equally as important that you still feel like you can have time to yourself while under the same roof.
 Make it super easy by scheduling your faux single-self activities on the same night.
 [Read: 8 ways to get your “me time” in amidst a busy schedule]

 For example, he plays video games with the boys online in the bedroom while you have your girlfriends over for a movie night in the living room.
-Or, he has the boys over to watch the big game and you spend your night with a face mask on, plucking your brows, and scrolling through Pinterest until your finger goes numb.
+Or, he has the boys over to watch the big game and you spend your night with a face mask on, plucking your brows, and scrolling through Pinterest until your fingers go numb.

-Hammering out these life goals before you enter into your first year of marriage is a smart thing to do and help you avoid marriage bumps along the way.
+Hammering out these life goals before you enter into your first year of marriage is a smart thing to do and helps you avoid marriage bumps along the way.